sluongng/nogo-analyzer/README.md

 1. [staticcheck](./staticcheck/README.md): Stable and ready to be used

 1. [golangci-lint](./golangci-lint/README.md): POC-only.
-Should not be used except for research purposes.
+Should NOT be used except for research purposes.

-1. [goci-lint](./goci-lint/README.md): An attempt to skim down `golangci-lint` to make it more suitable while using with `nogo`
+1. [goci-lint](./goci-lint/README.md): An attempt to skim down `golangci-lint` to make it more suitable while using with `nogo`.
+(WIP)

 ## How to use